-In the model, workers are heterogeneous in terms of initial residence and choose where to live and where to work based on wages, cost of living, amenities, local public goods, and spatial frictions.
-There are three types of spatial frictions: the costs of migration, commuting, and job finding.
+The model presented in this paper extends the quantitative spatial models in the current literature in two ways.
+First, the model features both migration and commuting decisions jointly, which have thus far been examined separately.
+Second, the model incorporates a simple, yet canonical public finance environment representative of the common public finance system.
+In the model, workers who are heterogeneous in terms of initial residence choose where to live and where to work based on wages, cost of living, amenities, local public goods, and spatial frictions.
+There are three types of spatial frictions linking these three locations: the costs of migration, commuting, and job finding.
 Accounting jointly for both margins of mobility is important because migration and commuting decisions are linked via residential location decisions.
-Workers may move to places with generous provision of local government goods, but they may also find places attractive to live in if these places facilitate better access to jobs via commuting.
+Workers may not only move to places with generous provision of local public goods, but find places attractive to live in if these places facilitate better access to jobs via commuting.
 Furthermore, workers from different origins may find some residential locations more or less costly to migrate to and some workplace locations difficult to find jobs in due to spatial frictions.
-Firms decide where to locate and how much to produce by choosing labor and floor space as inputs based on local productivity and factor prices.
-The supply of floor space is endogenously determined for commercial or residential use.
-Lastly, there exists local public spending, which is determined based on the local income taxes and spatial fiscal redistribution.
+The key model implication is the gravity equation, which summarizes the spatial distribution of workers in terms of the initial residence, the current residence, and the workplace location.
+To close the general equilibrium model, I follow the standard approaches in the literature (Redding and Rossi-Hansberg, 2017).
+Firms decide where to locate and how much to produce by choosing labor and floor space as inputs based on local productivity and factor prices.1 The supply of floor space is endogenously determined for commercial or residential use.
+Lastly, local public spending is determined based on the local income taxes and spatial fiscal redistribution.